adeola-ak/affair-client/README.md

 2. Removing case sensitivity for username

-3. User Profiles/ Viewing other users that are Public
+3. User Profiles/ Viewing other user profiles that are Public

 4. Drop down filtering for searching items by color and season